DataDog/documentation/content/en/developers/marketplace/_index.md

 6. [Incidents][22]
 7. [Security Events][23]

-**Note:** A bi-directional integration is not required for Marketplace tile-only listings, such as standalone SaaS licenses and professional services offerings.
+**Note:** A bi-directional data integration is not required for Marketplace tile-only listings, such as standalone SaaS licenses and professional services offerings.

 ### Clone the Marketplace repository or fork the integrations-extras repository

 Datadog integrations can be developed for either the private [Marketplace repository][10] or open-source [integrations-extras repository][11].

-The process for building an integration is the same for each repository, with Marketplace offerings requiring a few more files and fields (like pricing).
+The process for building a data integration is the same for each repository, with Marketplace offerings requiring a few more files and fields (like pricing).
 Remember to point to the intended repository when you submit your pull request.

 Technology Partners can request access to the private Marketplace repository by emailing marketplace@datadog.com.

 ### Install and run the Datadog development toolkit

-The Datadog Development Toolkit command (`ddev`) allows you to create scaffolding when you are first developing your integration, by spinning up a skeleton of all the assets and metadata for your tile.
+The Datadog Development Toolkit command (`ddev`) allows you to create scaffolding when you are first developing your data integration, by spinning up a skeleton of all the assets and metadata for your tile.

 Ensure that [Python 3.8 or higher][24] is installed.